tonioloewald/bindinator.js/docs/angular.md

 A major practical difference between Angular and `b8r` is that the latter is *not* designed to live inside and rely on a complex build system which compiles your "HTML" into Javascript which can then be obfuscated.
-If you want to obfuscate your code, `b8r` is going to be a problem.
+So, if you want to obfuscate your code, `b8r` is going to be a problem.

 This runs deep.
 Google's entire stack (of which Angular is a piece) supports obfuscation from end-to-end (e.g. protobuf code compiles query requests and responses down to arrays with no labels, unlike GraphQL which uses plaintext labels for queries and returns vanilla JSON).
-This saves bandwidth (and gives you a little "security by obscurity"), although gzip eliminates the bandwidth difference.
+This saves bandwidth (and gives you a little "security by obscurity"), although gzip more-or-less eliminates the bandwidth difference.

 `b8r` simply won't obfuscate the DOM or your data structures (the